-Alberta's 2019 Nutrition Report Card on Food Environments for Children and Youth.
+Alberta's 2020 Nutrition Report Card on Food Environments for Children and Youth.
 University of Alberta, Edmonton, Alberta.

-A summary of Alberta's 2019 Nutrition Report Card on Food Environments for Children and Youth is also available online at: uab.ca/nrc

-If you are interested in contributing to next year's Nutrition Report Card or would like to connect with us:
+A summary of Alberta's 2020 Nutrition Report Card on Food Environments for Children and Youth is also available online at: https:// abpolicycoalitionforprevention.ca/evidence/ albertas-nutrition-report-card/ If you are interested in contributing to next year's Nutrition Report Card or would like to connect with us: